How Menopause Affects Your Skin

 Diet is key, as you need one that promotes body and skin health and the Mediterranean diet is one of the best for this with its emphasis on eating a wide variety of fruit, vegetables, fish and olive oil.

-Finally, menopause definitely disrupts sleep and it vital as getting enough of it helps your skin look fresh and rested.
+Finally, menopause definitely disrupts sleep and it is vital as getting enough of it helps your skin look fresh and rested.
 Lack of sleep can change your hormone levels and metabolism in many of the same ways that ageing does.